anebz/cloud/Certifications/aws_machine_learning_specialty.md

     * Each record must contain Start: the starting time stamp and Target (time series values)
     * Optionally they can contain dynamic_features and categorical features
     * The entire time series is used for training, testing and inference
+  * better results than autoregressive inegrated moving average (ARIMA) and error, trend and seasonality (ETS)
 * K-nearest-neighbors
   * Used for classification and regression
   * Input: recordIO-protobuf or csv (first column is the label).
 File or pipe mode